 1951 @ SkySong

 SkySong, the ASU Scottsdale Innovation Center, offers local entrepreneurs a collaborative space for their ideas and innovation to thrive.
-Named for the year Scottsdale was incorporated, 1951 @ Skysong is a co-working space that combines 1950s décor with the latest collaboration and communication technologies.
+Named for the year Scottsdale was incorporated, 1951 @ Skysong is an event and collaborative workspace that combines 1950s décor with the latest collaboration and communication technologies.
 The resulting, vibrant atmosphere is infused with the daring visions of the past while equipped to advance today’s entrepreneurial innovation.

 Located on the ground floor in SkySong 1, the 6,500-square-foot space offers meeting rooms, lounges and recreational features.
-1951 @ SkySong can accommodate up to 100 people, with a variety of options, including:
+1951 @ SkySong includes a variety of options:

 - 2 handheld microphones

 - Projector screen

 - Reservable conference room for up to 12